GeorgeOsborn97/project-4-the-festival-grounds/README.md

       2. I could see all the edit buttons.
       3. I clicked the edit conversation changed the title from 'title' to 'festivals on the west coast?' and the content to 'What should I look into?'
       4. I then added a comment 'comment to be edited'
-      5. I then clciked 'edit comment' and changed this comment to 'What time of year are you going?'
+      5. I then clicked 'edit comment' and changed this comment to 'What time of year are you going?'
-      6. I then logged back in as the conversation starter and I could again see the 'edit conversation' button and i could not see the 'edit comment' button.
+      6. I then logged back in as the conversation starter and I could again see the 'edit conversation' button and I could not see the 'edit comment' button.
       7. I clicked this and edited the title so it had a capital letter at the start of the title.
       8. I then finally re joined as another user and none of these edit options were open to me.
    - What was the outcome?
 All the users that joined this room could see and edit everything they should of.
 The edit functionality worked as expected as well.